 If you are looking for an authentic Swedish meatballs recipe, you’ve found one.
 This is my grandmother’s recipe for Swedish meatballs, also known as köttbullar, should be illegal.
 These meatballs are so good they should be a controlled substance.

 I never knew my grandmother so I can’t remember her ever making Swedish meatballs, but I do have several strong memories of mum making these little balls of yum long ago, in the 1970s.
 Of course we ate Swedish meatballs in the Seventies — everyone did.
 They were right next to the fondue.

 But even this was simply withdrawal symptoms of the Swedish meatballs’ heyday a decade earlier.
 Can’t you just see the chafing dish, the Sterno and the meatballs nestled in that slowly congealing-yet-somehow-irresistible gravy?
 Groovy baby, yeah!

 Yet of all the crazy throwback foods of that much-maligned decade, Swedish meatballs are high on the list for preservation.
 If you’ve eaten well-made ones, can any among you honestly say you have not stuffed yourself on them?
-What the hell is it about these meatballs?
+What the heck is it about these meatballs?

 Sure, they a lot smaller than Italian meatballs, or at least Italian American meatballs, so they go down real easy, one after the other… I’ve eaten several dozen at a sitting before, only to feel later like an anaconda that swallowed a cow made of butter.

 Butter.
 Maybe that’s it?
 Every decent recipe calls for obscene amounts of butter.